AnyBuild/AnyBuild/README.md

 ## Remoting More Than MSBuild
 With specific settings you can remote just about anything, and wrap just about any top-level build engine process.
 AnyBuild uses Windows [Detours](https://github.com/Microsoft/Detours) logic to hook CreateProcess calls and decides what to remote and what to run locally.

 We've run Gulp builds with remoting of Mocha unit tests.
-If the top-level build tool is a graphics rendering coordinator that can run multiple sub-processes in parallel, you can remote the rendering jobs to beefy multi-core or GPU-enabled agents (of course, check your software's licensing agreements, and remember if it checks the registry it's not going to work.)
-Refactor a TensorFlow training set, e.g. hyperparameter space searches, into multiple parallel sub-processes run under a build engine and remote the individual training processes to big agents.
+If the top-level build tool is a graphics rendering coordinator that can run multiple sub-processes in parallel, you can remote the rendering jobs to beefy multi-core or GPU-enabled agents (of course, check your software's licensing agreements, and remember if it checks the registry it's not going to work).
+Refactor a TensorFlow training set, e.g. hyperparameter space searches, into multiple parallel sub-processes run under a build engine and remote the individual training processes to GPU-enabled agents.

 # Contributing
 See [CONTRIBUTING](CONTRIBUTING.md).